 How to cook beetroot

 A modern pressure cooker is best for cooking beetroot.

-The beta-carotenes in beets alone are worth the effort, and the great taste just adds further value.
+The beta-carotenes in beets alone make it worth the effort; and the great taste just adds further value.

-I am often surprised how few people have a pressure-cooker; whether you are a busy person looking to save time, or a greenie hoping to protect the planet for your grandchildren, it is an important appliance for every kitchen.
+I am often surprised how few people have a pressure-cooker; whether you are a busy housewife looking to save time or a greenie hoping to protect the planet for your grandchildren, it is an important appliance for every kitchen.
 It uses a lot less energy.

-We use ours several times every week, mostly for chickpeas, butternut soup and even our famed butter-chicken.
+We use ours several times every week, mostly for chickpeas, soups and even our famed butter-chicken.

+How to cook beetroot